 It does not need to be strong, simple touches serve as a reminder.

-- Forget the 500 repetitions (at least at the beginning) If you think about it, it makes sense to repeat the same movement 500 times.
-Instead, you can ensure that your body gets tired with less repetition.
-Just increase intensity, position and loads.
-You will see how much more effective this.
-It’s better than a 500 crunch workout after spending the day crouched over an office computer.
+- Forget the 500 repetitions (at least at the beginning) If you think about it, it does not make sense to repeat the same movement 500 times.
+Instead, you should try to try to reach exhaustion with less repetitions.
+Increase intensity, position and loads.
+You will see how much more effective it is.

-- Remember the hard work you put into your core strengthening exercises won’t be visible unless you also add in a good diet to cut fat around your middle.
+- Diet is essential.
+Remember the hard work you put into your core strengthening exercises won’t be visible unless you also add in a good diet to cut fat around your middle.

 The 15 best core strengthening exercises at home

 One of the easiest and most effective core strengthening exercises.

 Place the body face down, supporting yourself by the forearms and the tips of the feet on the floor.

 Keep legs, trunk and head stretched out in a line parallel to the ground.

 From the plank position, alternate knee and hip flexion trying to touch the elbow with the knee.

 From the plank position, alternate an extension of an arm and the opposite leg (e.g. extends right leg and left arm).